toshi-search/Toshi/README.md

 take up by blocking when the message buffer is filled.
 If you want to go totally off the rails you can set this to 0 in order to make the buffer unbounded.

+##### Auto Commit Duration
+`auto_commit_duration = 10`

+This controls how often an index will automatically commit documents if there are docs to be committed.
+Set this to 0 to disable this feature, but you will have to do commits yourself when you submit documents.

 ##### Merge Policy
 ```toml
 [merge_policy]